PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 At time of writing, I found the first time you create a vault, there are a couple of clunky steps that must be followed carefully: e.g. you must provide the DataStore path to the data in a slightly different format than the path on your computer.
 You should also spend a little time documenting what you are storing so someone can make sense of it in the distant future.
 The central Digital Research Services team are happy to help talk first time users through these steps on a Teams call.

+## Sharepoint

+**What is it?**

+Sharepoint is a part of University of Edinburgh’s Office 365 ecosystem.
+It is a place for temporarily placing files that need to be shared or used in collaboration with a group of people such as a Team, Project or Department.
+E.g. this is where an annual review form or a marking spreadsheet might be jointly edited by several researchers or staff members. **Like OneDrive, Sharepoint is not an appropriate place for keeping the ‘golden copy’ of research data\!**

 ## DataSync

 [DataSync](https://www.ed.ac.uk/information-services/computing/desktop-personal/datasync) is the University’s Dropbox-like service for syncing files between machines.
 Unfortunately in this author’s view, it is too buggy and slow to be of much practical use, but any positive experiences using DataSync would be welcome.